I am a Teacher

 What are the options for students to work towards achieving their TCE or TCEA?

-There are a number of course options available to make up an Approved Learning Program.
-This enables students to pursue a TCE or TCEA qualification:
+There are a number of course options available to make up their Approved Learning Program, which will enable them to pursue their TCE or TCEA:

 What are the options for students after Year 12?

-- Continue with further education or training through a University or VET courses at TasTAFE or another VET provider
+• Continue with further education or training through a University or VET course at TasTAFE or another VET provider

 What occupation options are there?